microsoft/nn-Meter/docs/builder/prepare_backend.md

 The easiest way is to directly download Android Studio from [this page](https://developer.android.com/studio).
 After installing it, you will find adb at path `$HOME/Android/Sdk/platform-tools/`.

 #### 2. Get TFLite Benchmark Model
 The `benchmark_model` is a tool provided by [TensorFlow Lite](https://www.tensorflow.org/lite/), which can run a model and output its latency.
 Because nn-Meter needs to parse the text output of `benchmark_model`, a fixed version is required.
 For the convenience of users, we have released two modified version of `benchmark_model` based on `tensorflow==2.1` and `tensorflow==2.7`, respectively.
-Users could download our modified version of `benchmark_model` from [here](https://github.com/microsoft/nn-Meter/releases/tag/v2.0-data).
+Users could download our complied version of `benchmark_model` from [here](https://github.com/microsoft/nn-Meter/releases/tag/v2.0-data).

+NOTE: In our tf21 version, we have not specified to use `Aarch64` for benchmark model compiling, which is an optional argument at that moment, and become a default setting with no need to specify by now.
+As a result, our benchmark model shows larger profiling latency than newly compiled benchmark tool.
+Users should apply our `benchmark_model_cpu_v2.1` and `benchmark_model_gpu_v2.1` to reproduce the consistent latency with our paper.

 NOTE: On a same hardware, the different versions of `benchmark_model` can result in different inference latency for a same model.
 We recommend users compile and build the `benchmark_model` for latest version.
 Users could follow [Official Guidance](https://www.tensorflow.org/lite/performance/measurement) to build benchmark tool with new version `TensorFlow Lite`.
 Meanwhile, the class of `LatencyParser` may need to be refined.
 We are working to release the source code of this modified version.